deluo/MnemonicShards/README.md

 3. **Secure Media** - Use encrypted USB drives or paper backups
 4. **Regular Verification** - Regularly test the recovery functionality of shards
 5. **Shard Protection** - Do not share shards with untrusted parties
+6. **Password Management** - Store encryption passwords separately from encrypted shards
+7. **Strong Passwords** - Use the built-in password generator or create passwords with high entropy
+8. **Password Separation** - Store passwords in a different location than the encrypted shards
+9. **Memorize Critical Passwords** - Consider memorizing encryption passwords for ultimate security
+10. **Password Backup** - Create secure backups of encryption passwords using different methods

 ## 🔧 Shard Configuration Examples